-Aging and sports activities that involve a lot of calf muscle like basketball and tennis have a higher incidence of injury to the Achilles tendon.
+Aging and sports activities that involve a lot of calf muscle use, like basketball and tennis, have increases the risk of injury to the Achilles tendon.
 The injury is also associated with a sudden increase of intensity or frequency of an exercise.

 - A dull ache or pain during activity